SpongePowered/Cookbook/Plugin/HelloFromKotlin/README.md

 * How to set up Gradle for shading

 Used (but not explained) in this plugin.
+* Event listeners
 * Text
 * Commands

 ## Compiling and building
-To compile this project run `gradlew compileJava`.
+To compile this project run `gradlew compileKotlin`.

 To build this project, run `gradlew shadow`